TheDarkSkyXD/PlayListify/docs/specifications/functional_requirements.md

 *   **FR.5.4.1:** The scheduler shall read the user's sync frequency from settings to determine its interval.
      *   **Success Criteria:** The scheduler reads the auto-sync frequency from settings by calling the `getSyncFrequency()` method.
      *   **TDD Anchor:** `tests/backend/test_health_check.py::TestHealthCheck::test_health_check_reads_settings`
-*   **FR.5.4.2:** The scheduler shall pause if a user-initiated task (like a new import or download) is active, to prioritize the user's actions.
-It will resume after the user's tasks are complete.
+*   **FR.5.4.2:** **The scheduler will not initiate a new health check if the background task queue is actively processing tasks (i.e., `queue.size > 0` or `queue.pending > 0`).
+It will skip the current cycle and attempt to run again at its next scheduled interval.**
-     *   **Success Criteria:** The scheduler pauses during user-initiated tasks and resumes after completion.
-This can be verified by checking if the `HealthCheckService` is not running when a user-initiated task is in progress and resumes running when the task is complete.
+    *   **Success Criteria:** When the scheduler's interval triggers, it first checks the background task queue.
+If `queue.size > 0` or `queue.pending > 0`, the health check is skipped.
+This can be verified by instrumenting the scheduler to log skipped cycles.
      *   **TDD Anchor:** `tests/integration/test_health_check.py::TestHealthCheck::test_health_check_pauses_on_user_task`

 ### Story 5.5: Manual Playlist Refresh